splitio/react-client/README.md

 ## Compatibility

-This SDK is compatible with React 16.8.0 and above, since it uses **React Hooks** introduced in that version.
+This SDK is compatible with React 16.8.0 and above, since it uses **React Hooks API** introduced in that version.

 ## Getting started
 Below is a simple example that describes the instantiation and most basic usage of our SDK: